iDash3/idash3.github.io/_posts/2021-07-20-apps-are-easy.md

 ## Mock up the idea

 Literally just dream about what this idea could be, stretch it and contract it as much as you want, no one is watching.
-After you've dreamt a bit about what this idea could be turned into, select the ABSOLUTELY necessary parts to make it work.
+After you've dreamt a bit about what this idea could be, select the ABSOLUTELY necessary parts to make it work.
 I generally do 3.
 This procedure probably has a fancy technical name, but that doesn't matter, make it simple.
 Just think if your app was a building, which features would be the pillars.
 You need good pillars.

-My Apps's 3 absolutely necessary parts:
+My Apps' 3 absolutely necessary parts:
 - Make a map that shows the people
 - Make a multi person trip organizer (so that if some people want to visit a country others can join them)
 - Make a simple contact system with all the necessary information (if you have an apartment maybe you could host someone on the couch)

-Literally just draw how this will be displayed on the app:
+Now just draw how this would be displayed on the app:

 ![paper-1](/assets/img/apps-are-easy/paper-1.jpeg)